-A staff of professional campus safety officers provides security on campus 24-hours a day, seven days a week, based in large part upon the tenets of Community Policing.
-Campus safety officers respond to emergencies on campus, parol campus on a regular basis, and provide escorts as an added measure of safety should students need accompaniment walking through campus at night.
-Patrols are conducted on foot, by vehicle, or by bicycle.
-The Department maintains four major areas of focus: prevention, enforcement, education, and outreach, resulting in positive relationship-building among all members of the College community.
+A staff of professional campus safety officers provides security around the 68 acre campus 24hours a day, seven days a week.
+Campus safety officers respond to emergencies on campus, patrol the campus on a regular basis, and conduct various types of investigations.
+The Campus Safety staff provides escorts as an added measure of safety should students need accompaniment walking through campus at night.
+Patrols are conducted on foot, by vehicle, golf cart or by bicycle.

+Community policing is at the core of the Department of Campus Safety.
+Because of this, the department maintains four major areas of focus: prevention, enforcement, education, and outreach, resulting in positive relationship-building among all members of the College community.